wizzie-io/wizzie-io.github.io/pages/normalizer/latest/functions/mapper_functions.md

 }
 ```

-The MinValueMapper like MaxValueMapper also has two properties `dimension` and `min_dimension_name`:
+The MinValueMapper like MaxValueMapper also has two properties `dimension` and `minDimensionName`:
 * `dimension`:  Dimension where the numbers are located.
 * `minDimensionName`: The dimension where to save the min value detected.